 Nestled high in the Belleville Valley in the French Alps lies Val Thorens.
 It’s defined by a cluster of rather ugly hotel and apartment buildings that went up after the first lifts were built in the early 70s.
-Newer developments are bringing a more luxurious, refined style to the valley and when combined with big investment in lift systems in the past few years, it should make this destination more popular.
+Newer developments are bringing a more luxurious, refined style to the valley and when combined with big investment in lift systems in the past few years, it will make this destination a popular one.

 Val Thorens is where to come if you want a convenient and easy ski vacation with reliable snow conditions.
-The added bonus is a vast and well-serviced ski area that is gentle enough for first-time skiers and challenging enough for experts, with everything in between.
+The added bonus is a vast and well-serviced ski area that is gentle enough for first-time skiers and challenging enough for experts, with plenty of terrain in between.

 Val Thorens has a surprising variety of top-quality restaurants and a lively après scene.
 Like its neighbor, Méribel, there’s a La Folie Douce après club on the slopes, near the 3 Vallées tram, that kicks of early in the afternoon and attracts a huge crowd.